mikependon/RepoDB/RepoDb.Documents/documentation.md

 		: base(connectionString)
 }
 ```
-Since there is no entity type defined on the `SharedRepository` above, then all operations of that repository can be used anywhere in the solution by any entities.
+Since using this repository does not limit to a single entity object, then all operations of the said repository can be used anywhere in the solution by any entities.

-We also recommend that you should create your own contract interface when creating a repository.
-With interfaces defined on your repository, you can easily inject it anywhere in your solution if you are using any Dependency Injection library.
+We also recommend that a contracted interface must be implemented when creating a repository, it helps the repository to be easily injectable anywhere in the solution (if an Dependency Injection library is used).

-To create an interface for repository, you  should implement the `IBaseRepository<TEntity, TDbConnection>` or `IDbRepository<TDbConnection>` interface on your contract interface.
-The said interfaces can be found at `RepoDb.Interfaces` namespace.
+To create an interface for the repository, it should implement the `RepoDb.Interfaces.IBaseRepository<TEntity, TDbConnection>` or `RepoDb.Interfaces.IDbRepository<TDbConnection>` interface on the contract interface.
 See sample below.
 ```
 public interface IStockRepository : IBaseRepository<TEntity, TDbConnection>
 {